Crayola have been making art supplies for over 100 years, so it’s no exaggeration to say they products have been making memories for decades.

 - End plug

-Additionally, the company states that most of the color solutions in Crayola markers are made from water and dyes.
+Additionally, the company states that most of the color solutions in their products are made from water and dyes.

 Are Crayola Markers Toxic Or Non Toxic?

-Fortunately, if you are curious as to whether Crayola markers are toxic or not, the company have addresses this concern on their website.
+Fortunately, if you are curious as to whether these popular markers are toxic or not, the company have addresses this concern on their website.

 The company state that all their Crayola (and Silly Putty) products have been evaluated by an independent toxicologist and found to contain no known toxic substances in sufficient quantities to be harmful to the human body.